Introduction, Scope and Purpose

-In order to promote a healthy and safe environment, our apprentices are entitled to the following:
+To promote a healthy and safe environment, our apprentices are entitled to the following:

-- The right to make a disclosure to any member of staff and know that the disclosure will be dealt with quickly, sensitively and appropriately;
+- The right to make a disclosure to any member of staff and know that the disclosure will be dealt with quickly, sensitively, and appropriately.

-- To learn in an environment free from bullying or harassment;
+- To learn in an environment free from bullying or harassment.

-- To be aware of the basic principles of safe learning and safeguarding relevant to the programme that the apprentice is completing;
+- To be aware of the basic principles of safe learning and safeguarding relevant to the programme that the apprentice is completing.

-- To be aware of how to access support on personal health and safety issues either within Multiverse or from outside agencies;
+- To be aware of how to access support on personal health and safety issues either within Multiverse or from outside agencies.

-- To have up to date information about personal safety issues;
+- To have up to date information about personal safety issues.

-- The opportunity to comment and feedback on the extent to which Multiverse and programmes promote and maintain well-being and personal safety;
+- The opportunity to comment and feedback on the extent to which Multiverse and programmes promote and maintain well-being and personal safety.

-- Learn about interpersonal and communication skills that promote and establish a welcoming, safe and respectful environment.
+- Learn about interpersonal and communication skills that promote and establish a welcoming, safe, and respectful environment.